tbm/homepage/content/bio/index.md

 <img src = "../images/r_debconf4_tbm1.jpg" class="border" alt="Martin Michlmayr" width="148" height="182" />
 <% end %>

-I'm a contributor to various free and open source software projects and I work for HP's Open Source Program Office as an Open Source Community Expert.
+I'm a contributor to various free and open source software projects.
 I have Master degrees in Psychology, Philosophy, and Software Engineering and a PhD in Technology Management.

 My big passion is free software and open source.
 Unlike traditional